kiboschool/course-programming-1/src/lessons/organizing_code/utility_functions.md

 Based on this choice, the program continues by asking the user for needed inputs to calculate the area of the needed shape.

 One option is to implement the whole code into one long file that has functions for the areas of each shape.
 In that case:
 - What would happen when you need to add a new shape function?
 And where?
-Most probably that the file will get longer with misleading parts of code.
+What will happen if you need to widen your project to have another feature?
 - Imagine that you need to use same shape functions at another project.
 How would you do that?
 - A team member of yours wants to give you a hand in implementation - how would you organise this ?

-One the other hand, let us break the problem into two parts (and then check previous mentioned points):
+On the other hand, let us break the problem into two parts (and then check previous mentioned points):
 - Part 1 - **Core Functions** - Main operational functions that the whole program would need.
 - Part 2 - **Main Flow** - Program flow and steps that would use core functions to implement the flow of the program and user interaction.